-How to Harness the Power of Chi
+How to Harness the Power of Chi Energy

 The puzzled onlookers continue to stare as the old master takes on three, four, even six men at once without displaying the slightest bit of strain.
 He brushes them aside with a simple sweeping motion from his hand as if he were protected by a force field.
 The act looks supernatural.